Severe Weather Statement issued for Van Buren by NWS - News Break

 Severe Weather Statement issued for Van Buren by NWS

-Effective: 2021-06-22 19:36:00 CDT Expires: 2021-06-22 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
+Effective: 2021-06-22 19:42:00 CDT Expires: 2021-06-22 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
 People outside should move to a shelter, inside a strong building and away from windows.
-To report severe weather contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in the Quad Cities.
-Target Area: Van Buren A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR SOUTHEASTERN VAN BUREN...EAST CENTRAL SCOTLAND AND NORTHWESTERN CLARK COUNTIES At 812 PM CDT, a severe thunderstorm was located near Luray, or 11 miles northwest of Kahoka, moving southeast at 25 mph.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Van Buren A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM CDT FOR CENTRAL VAN BUREN COUNTY At 742 PM CDT, a severe thunderstorm was located over Keosauqua, moving southeast at 40 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
-SOURCE...Radar indicated.
+SOURCE...Trained weather spotters.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Kahoka, Wyaconda, Luray, Anson, Clark City, Clark County Fairgrounds, Chambersburg, Ashton, Heath Memorial Conservation Area and Medill.
+Locations impacted include Keosauqua, Cantril, Mount Sterling, Van Buren County Fairgrounds, Lake Sugema Campground, Keosauqua Airport, Lacey Keosauqua State Park, Mount Zion and Kilbourn.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov